 The use of sustainable aviation alternative fuels is a key part of the basket of measures under consideration by ICAO Member States to achieve the aspirational goal of stabilizing emissions from international aviation at their 2020 levels.

-ICAO has been facilitating, on a global basis, the promotion and harmonization of initiatives that encourage and support the development of sustainable alternative fuels for international aviation.
-The Organization is actively engaged in the following activities to carry out this facilitation role:
+ICAO is actively engaged in activities facilitating, on a global basis, the promotion and harmonization of initiatives that encourage and support the development of sustainable alternative fuels for international aviation.

 Currently 3 pathways for the production of alternative aviation fuel have obtained ASTM approval and are eligible to be blended with conventional jet fuel.
 The three annexes describing those blending components are as follows: